JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Juniper, Juniperus communis

-Bacche di Juniperus communis
+Juniperus communis berries

-Sweet Orange, Citrus sinensis
+Sweet orange, Citrus sinensis

 Lemongrass, Cymbopogon citratus

-Cymbopogon citratus
+Dried leaves of Cymbopogon citratus

-Elder flower, Sambucus nigra
+Elderberry, Sambucus nigra

 1. Wagner, H., & Ulrich-Merzenich, G. (2013).
 Evidence and rational based research on Chinese drugs.
 Wien: Springer.